 Techniques on how to draw trees, grass, and other foliage using the Paper app on iPad.

-Sorry for the delay in publishing the next installment of my Mastering Paper Guide — between the twins, my job, and trying to launch Relic Scout, I’ve had my hands full this summer.
-But enough of all the excuses, let’s get right into it ok?
+Sorry for the delay in publishing the next installment of my Mastering Paper Guide — between the twins and my day job, I’ve had my hands full this summer.
+But enough of all the excuses, let’s get right into it OK?

 When I draw trees I select the watercolor brush and jump right in, using one continuous stroke to rough out a general shape.
 Don’t worry about being precise here, we’ll refine the edges later.
 You could start with a light pencil sketch to nail your the composition, but I usually don’t — it keeps the tree feeling organic and less rigid (a happy accident is your friend).

 Building up a color with multiple layers usually yields better results than one dark glaze.